yaolifeng0629/react.dev/src/content/reference/react/memo.md

 </Sandpack>

 To make your component re-render only when a _part_ of some context changes, split your component in two.
-Read what you need from the context in the outer component, and pass it down to a memoized child as a prop.
+Read what you need from the context in the outer component, and pass it down to a memorized child as a prop.

 ---